 Desire2Learn has existed on the CU-Boulder campus for over two years now.
-And at this moment in the current fall semester, over 2,400 courses are using D2L.
+During the 2013 fall semester, over 2,400 courses used D2L.
 With so many instructors utilizing D2L at CU-Boulder, the growing collective knowledge about D2L has contributed to increasingly effective uses of the feature-rich online learning environment.

 The following video illustrates how instructors at CU-Boulder have tapped into the power of the Desire2Learn to heighten student engagement and achieve course learning objectives.

 Mobile MyCUInfo, located at https://m.colorado.edu/mycuinfo/, makes it possible for students to check their grades, view class schedules and location, book lists and more, all on a smartphone or other mobile device.
 The schedules, books, and grades you can access in the Student tab of MyCUInfo are presented in a mobile-friendly format so you always have them with you.

 This Maymester, OIT will update i>clicker bases with the latest firmware, and also begin supplying i>clicker version 6.4.1 as the officially supported software for i>clicker.

 Since launching Desire2Learn (D2L) in Spring 2011, the Office of Information Technology (OIT) has retained all courses, and their associated content and student data.
 However, because D2L is a cloud service, there are storage limits, which we have recently exceeded.

 This website provides comprehensive information regarding the outages, evaluations and decisions for changes as well as path forward to ensure the campus has a technology environment with the stability and reliability needed to appropriately support teaching and learning activities of the campus.